 A final master plan document is expected to be released and adopted by the end of the year.
 But, even at that point, it's not clear when the features envisioned by the master plan will materialize since no monies have been allocated for those projects.

-Here are some of the design features the public is now being asked to comment on:
+Here are some of the design features the public was asked to comment on:

 - THE EMBANKMENT: Replaces asphalt and adds planting, boulders, and small seating terraces.

 - THE PROMENADE (ORANGE LINE): Creates a continuous loop for walking and jogging around the interior of the reservoir property including shade trees, seating, and planting.

 - THE EDUCATION CENTER: Provides spaces for classes, volunteer opportunities, community gathering, as well as restrooms and a potential snack bar.

 - UPLAND HABITAT (KNOLL & EUCALYPTUS GROVE): Tree replanting program as well as ground cover planting to increase habitat value at the Eucalyptus Grove and Knoll.

 - THE KNOLL: Small footpaths leading to a shade structure at the top of the Knoll which can be used as an outdoor classroom.